MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 The MaxAllowedPhaseOffset setting is located under System\Windows Time Service using the Global Configuration settings.

+> [!NOTE]
-For more information on group policy and related entries, see [Windows Time Service Tools](windows-time-service-tools-and-settings.md) and Settings article on TechNet.
+> For more information on group policy and related entries, see [Windows Time Service Tools](windows-time-service-tools-and-settings.md) and Settings article on TechNet.

 ### Azure
 #### Windows IAAS consideration